Natural CodeNatural language processing for code security

 Our return to the Machine Learning (ML) for secure code series is a bit of a digression, but one too interesting to resist.
-At the same time, it is not, since the Natural Language Processing (NLP) field is also part of what, at least today, is considered to be Artificial Intelligence.
-And, as we will claim in this article, it has great potential for applications to information security.
+It is not too far a digression though, because the Natural Language Processing (NLP) field is also part of what is currently considered to be link:https://en.wikipedia.org/wiki/Artificial_intelligence[Artificial Intelligence.
+And, as we will state in this article, it has great potential for applications in information security.

-Nowadays basically every cell phone uses a predictive keyboard.
+Basically, every cell phone currently in use employs a predictive keyboard.
 Besides completing words for you based on the first few letters, they are also able to suggest entire words after you have written some.
-And some of these combinations just make sense because they are used more frequently in common parlance.
+And some of these combinations just make sense because they are used more frequently in common phrasing.
 Certainly, "peanut" is more likely to be followed by "butter" than "wrench".
-Extending that idea to more words, "peanut butter and jelly" is definitely more likely to be followed by "sandwich" than "salad".
-As "star" by "trek", like in this demo for the Android Predictive Keyboard:
+Extending that idea to more words, such as "peanut butter and jelly" we see they are definitely more likely to be followed by "sandwich" than "salad".
+The same holds true for "star" followed by "trek", as seen in this demo for the Android Predictive Keyboard:

 This is the basic idea behind n-gram analysis, a technique we have mentioned before in passing.
 It has been applied to a couple of the ML-powered vulnerability detectors we have discussed, most notably by the binary static analysis tool VDiscover.

-An n-gram is simply a sequence of n consecutive words occurring in a piece of real text, which we take as basis for training.
+An n-gram is simply a sequence of n consecutive words occurring in a piece of real text, which we use as a basis for training.
 This text is called a corpus in the Natural Language Processing context.
-This training essentially consists of
+This training essentially consists of:

 Counting the occurrence of each n-gram vs the total, i.e., finding the relative frequency of each.